If you are new to the Section 8 program, you may be wondering ‘What happens when a Section 8 tenant wants to move?’

 The following is the transcript of an interview I conducted in the car with Wayne McGinnis who happens to be an ex-Section 8 Inspector with the Birmingham Housing Authority.

-Spencer: Now, Wayne and Mark are two of our property managers.
-And we’re out looking at some different houses.
-I wanted to come along with them today because they were conducting a Section 8 pre-move out inspection…or what we call ‘walk through’.
+Spencer: We’re out looking at some different houses.
+I wanted to come along with them today because they were conducting a Section 8 pre-move out inspection.
+Or what we call ‘walk through’.

 So about a week ago one of our Section 8 tenants put in a notice that she would like to move.
 In order for that to happen, we need to inspect the property and sign off that this tenant is good to move.